How to choose a credit card from Capital One

 1. Review your credit

 Understanding your credit scores can give you a better idea of which credit cards you might be eligible for.
 For example, some cards are geared toward those with excellent credit.
-Other cards might be better suited for those with less-than-perfect credit.
+Other cards might be better suited for those with less-than-perfect credit or who are still building their credit.

 You can check your credit with CreditWise from Capital One.
 By giving you access to your TransUnion® credit report and VantageScore® 3.0 credit score, CreditWise can help you better understand your credit score and keep up with changes to your credit report.
 Using CreditWise won’t hurt your credit scores, and it’s free for everyone, whether or not you’re a Capital One cardholder.